nod-ai/SHARK-Studio/shark/examples/shark_inference/stable_diffusion/stable_diffusion_amd.md

 ## Installation

-Download the latest Windows SHARK SD binary [here](https://github.com/nod-ai/SHARK/releases/download/20221220.400/shark_sd_20221220_400.exe) in a folder of your choice.
+Download the latest Windows SHARK SD binary [here](https://github.com/nod-ai/SHARK/releases/download/20221227.417/shark_sd_20221227_417.exe) in a folder of your choice.
 Please read carefully the following notes:

 Notes:
 * We recommend that you download this EXE in a new folder, whenever you download a new EXE version.
 If you download it in the same folder as a previous install, you must delete the old `*.vmfb` files.
 Those contain Vulkan dispatches compiled from MLIR, that can get outdated if you run multiple EXE from the same folder.
+You can use `--clean_all` flag once to clean all the old files.
 * Your browser may warn you about downloading an .exe file
 * If you recently updated the driver or this binary (EXE file), we recommend you:
+  * clear all the local artifacts with `--clean_all` OR
   * clear the Vulkan shader cache: For Windows users this can be done by clearing the contents of `C:\Users\<username>\AppData\Local\AMD\VkCache\`.
 On Linux the same cache is typically located at `~/.cache/AMD/VkCache/`.
   * clear the `huggingface` cache.
 In Windows, this is `C:\Users\<username>\.cache\huggingface`.